kanakmi/Photocode/README.md

 Hedera is a decentralized public network that utiltizes the Hashgraph consensus algorithm to overcome the traditional limitations of blockchain and allow one to create next era of fast, fair, and secure applications.

-## 🌐 Best Domain Name from Domain.com

-- Any domain name with .tech, eg longitude.tech .
-We will choose the best domain name among all.

-## 🌐 Best Domain Name from GoDaddy Registry [APAC Only]

--

 ## 🤖 Symbl.ai

 - We are using AssemblyAI API to convert speech to text for search page.
-User can convert his speech to text in the IDE.
+User can convert his speech to text in the IDE (for writing the code).

 ## 🧠 Challenges we ran into